kimoppalfens/kimoppalfens.github.io/_posts/2016-10-31-The holy grail of ConfigMgr diver management, or whatever you want to call it.md

 }
 ```

-The script takes a driverpackages XML which was generated using the following powershell command:
+The script takes a driver packages XML which was generated using the following Powershell command:

 ```posh
 Get-WmiObject -class sms_driverpackage -Namespace root\sms\site_poc | Select-Object Name,PackageID | export-clixml driverpackages.xml
 ```

-It starts with reading the xml generated with the command above, and initializes the Tasksequence COM object.
+It starts with reading the XML generated with the command above, and initializes the Tasksequence COM object.

-The script subesequently grabs the hardware model from wmi, and subsequently  goes through the XML to capture the packageid that goes with that model.
+The script subsequently grabs the hardware model from WMI, and subsequently  goes through the XML to capture the package id that goes with that model.
 In this particular exercise, I just named my driver package after the different hardware models it applied to.
 You could put the model field in the manufacturer comment or any other field of a package you desire, but you'll have to modify the script above to match that information

 The next 4 lines perform an XPath query to get the package node that contains the driver package for which the name corresponds to the hardware model detected.

-Note: The above script is Powershell, so your boot image will need to contain powershell, or you'll have to come up with something similar in VBS and CSV files
+Note: The above script is Powershell, so your boot image will need to contain Powershell, or you'll have to come up with something similar in VBS and CSV files

-Note2: The parsed xml from export-clixml actually contains a Namespace, the script above shows some Powershell Xpath queries when a $ns namespace is involved
+Note 2: The parsed XML from export-clixml actually contains a Namespace, the script above shows some Powershell XPath queries when a $ns Namespace is involved
-After finding the necessary packageID it's value is set in the variable 'OSDDownloadDownloadPackages'
+After finding the necessary package Id it's value is set in the variable 'OSDDownloadDownloadPackages'

 We are now ready to run the download package content step and dynamically download the relevant driver package.
 Dynamically download driver packages, check.
-Once the driver package is downloaded we can Dism apply it to our deployed OS image using the following command:
+Once the driver package is downloaded we can Disk apply it to our deployed OS image using the following command:

 ```posh
 DISM.exe /Image:%osdisk%\ /Add-Driver /Driver:c:\drivers\ /Recurse